Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 • Ask your teams: Your team members are fully immersed in your blog and know the brand tone and voice, so they likely have insights into blog topics that you may not have considered.
 Providing a centralized way for them to contribute ideas (such as a Google Form) is key.

-• Look at metrics for old posts: The relative popularity of your existing posts can help you understand what type of content your readers actually want to see.
+• Analyze blog metrics: The relative popularity of your existing posts can help you understand what type of content your readers actually want to see.
 For example, that can mean discovering a type of article (think listicle, slideshow, or data-driven report, to name a few).
 Metrics like traffic, time on page, and social shares are good places to start your search.

-• Look at comments: Again, your readers can be the best resources for blog post ideas and may even leave their insights in the comments section of your posts.
+• Review comments: Again, your readers can be the best resources for blog post ideas and may even leave their insights in the comments section of your posts.
 Be sure to gather that data and look for patterns, such as repeated topics or keywords, to get inspiration.

 • Look at rankings: If you already have target keywords that are vital to your blog, you should keep track of the posts that are ranking on the first results page for those.
 After all, you may find that they touch on topics that you haven’t addressed yet or take a different approach that you can recast for your audience.
 Rankings also provide insight into how Google believes people are thinking about a given topic, and that isn’t always what you might think.

-• Look at keyword trends: Some keywords are more relevant at certain times of year than others, and some become more popular over time.
+• Keep an eye on keyword trends: Some keywords are more relevant at certain times of the year than others, and some become more popular over time.
 Either way, you can use keyword trends to shape your blog post ideas and gain new readers.
 Tools like Google Trends and Exploding Topics can help here.

 • Don’t forget long-tail keywords: Once you’ve covered your bases with the most popular keywords, it’s time to consider the less common ones.
 After all, these can be easier to rank for, landing high-converting eyes on your post.